compose-spec/compose-spec/spec.md

 ### cpu_rt_period

 `cpu_rt_period` configures CPU allocation parameters for platforms with support for realtime scheduler.
-Can be either an integer value using microseconds as unit or a [duration](11-extension.md#specifying-durations).
+It can be either an integer value using microseconds as unit or a [duration](11-extension.md#specifying-durations).

 ```yml